velartrill/velartrill.github.io/orig/kestrel.md

 "So, hypothetically, sir--" Jay tents her fingers absently.
 "If some of us were to complete… green level, yes? -- with enough time left over, would it be possible for those interested to receive some of that, uh… 'superfluous' training?"

 "Oh!"
-Nalshan looks both surprised and happy.
+Nalshan looks both surprised and excited, like a girl who's just unexpectedly bumped into her soulmate on the tram.
 "Well!
 I… certainly could provide elective training in additional safety drills, though combat training is… mm, I would have to clear that with my superiors as that training is restricted material.
 It's not likely they'd assent, even to an ally — and, well, frankly, to be realistic with you, our courses are geared toward *randani* physiology, so I'm unsure to what extent you could safely—"

 Jay holds up her hands.
 "If I may, sir.
 I'm interested in whatever other training you may be able to provide.
 If you can supply me with a list of what you're allowed to offer at some point, I would be very grateful.
 And as far as safety is concerned, I'll sign whatever waivers are necessary.
 Sir."